microsoft/bonsai-sample-playbook/index.md

 This is the Brain specification that defines what and how a brain is trained.

 - See [Inkling Documentation](https://learn.microsoft.com/en-us/bonsai/inkling/basics)
+-
+- You can learn how to train a brain by taking the free Coursera course [Building Autonomous AI](https://www.coursera.org/learn/building-autonomous-ai)

 - Talk to your Bonsai sales or partner representative to learn about enrolling in the Bonsai Advance Course